greenbutton75/Booktown/README.md

 We all love dashboards

-Since there are lots of moving parts, we need to orchestrate the whole process. `Saga pattern` is also a hot topic nowdays.
+Since there are lots of moving parts, we need to orchestrate the whole process. `Saga pattern` is also a hot topic nowadays.

 Unit and Integration testing is a mandatory requirement. `xUnit` is a right tool for it.

 Some `CI/CD` tools would also be appropriate.

-All microservices should be containerized it goes wihout saying.
+All microservices should be containerized it goes without saying.
 So we'll create `Docker` images Also app can be run locally using docker-compose, and also deployed to a local `Kubernetes` cluster.

 `C# ASP.NET Core 6` is our weapon of choice.